Dopex - Project Breakdown | Revelo Intel

 Protocol Distributions

-Protocol Revenue is currently converted into $DPX and distributed pro-rata to $veDPX holders.
+Protocol revenue is currently converted into $DPX and distributed pro-rata to $veDPX holders.
 This is on top of any emissions a holder is eligible for.

 Governance